stevenschobert/instafeed.js/docs/installation.md

 2. Create an access token and provide it to an Instagram Token service.
 See [Managing User Tokens](tokens).
 3. Add the instafeed.js script to your web page and provide some simple options.
 See [Usage](usage).

+If you prefer to watch a video tutorial, check out [this video](https://www.youtube.com/watch?v=Mo9VeW849KE) which covers all the above steps.

 Instafeed.js is compatible with all of the following loading mechanisms:

 - [Browser globals](#browser-globals)